wfcommons/pegasus-instances/seismology/README.md

      and sifts the data by misfit.
 Only the good fits are kept and compressed into a single `.tar.gz` file.

-The figure below shows an overview of the Cycles workflow structure:
+The figure below shows an overview of the Seismic Cross Correlation workflow structure:

 <img src="docs/images/seismology.png?raw=true" width="350">